theajack/sener-docs/vuepress/doc/config.md

    key: string, value: any, prev: any
 }) => void;

-interface IInitialConfigData {
-     filename: string;
-     data: Record<string, any>;
-}
 interface IConfigOptions {
-     dir?: string, // The storage directory of the configuration file is 'config' by default, which is {Sener.Dir}/config format?: boolean, // Whether to format the configuration file, the default is true initial?: IInitialConfigData[], // initial configuration data
+     dir?: string, // The storage directory of the configuration file.
+The default is 'config', which is {Sener.Dir}/config format?: boolean, // Whether to format the configuration file, the default is true initial?: Record<string, Record<string, any>>, // Initial configuration data.
+The default value is {_default: {}}
-     onchange?: IConfigChange; // callback function for configuration data change }
+     onchange?: IConfigChange; // Callback function for configuration data changes }
 ```